ale-novo/xpradar/radar/README.md

 a private network, 192.168.1.x, as is common with Cable/DSL routers.
 More complicated network configuration is beyond the scope of this document.

-1. In opengc.ini, make sure X-Plane is selected as your data source.
+1. In default.ini, make sure X-Plane is selected as your data source.
 The remainder of these instructions refer to X-Plane itself.
 2. Click the circle next to IP address of data receiver in the Set Internet Connections dialog.
 Fill in 192.168.1.255 as the address,